zer0cache/matic-docs/docs/maintain/delegate/delegator-faq.md

 ### How can I claim my rewards?

-You can claim your rewards instantly by clicking on the “New Rewards” card and then clicking on the Withdraw rewards button.
+You can claim your rewards instantly by clicking on the **New Rewards** card and then clicking on the **Withdraw Rewards** button.
 This will transfer the rewards accumulated to your delegated account on Metamask.

 ### What is the Unbonding period?

 The unbonding period on Polygon is approximately 9 days now.
 It was 19 days previously.
-This period applies to the originally delegated amount and re-delegated amounts - it does not apply to any rewards that were nor re-delegated.
+This period applies to the originally delegated amount and re-delegated amounts - it does not apply to any rewards that were not re-delegated.

 ### Will I keep receiving rewards after I unbond?

-No. Once you unbond you stop receiving rewards.
+No. Once you unbond, you will stop receiving rewards.

 ### How many transactions does the delegation require?

-Delegation requires 2 transactions one after the other - one Approve and another Deposit.
+Delegation requires 2 transactions, one after the other.
+One to **Approve** the request and another to **Deposit**.

 ### What does Redelegate Rewards mean?

-Redelegating your rewards simply means, that you want to increase your stake by restaking the rewards you have accumulated.
+Redelegating your rewards simply means that you want to increase your stake by restaking the rewards you have accumulated.

 ### Can I stake to any validator?

 Yes.
 All validators are Polygon Foundation nodes currently.

-We are doing a phased rollout of the Polygon mainnet.
+We are doing a phased rollout of the Polygon Mainnet.
 Later on, external validators will be onboarded gradually.
 Please see https://blog.matic.network/mainnet-is-going-live-announcing-the-launch-sequence/ for more details.

 ### Which browser is compatible with Staking Dashboard?